arietteK/alu-higher_level_programming/python-classes/README.md

 Python - Classes and Objects
-This repository contains various Python classes that define and manipulate a Square object.
-Each task demonstrates the creation, validation, and manipulation of square objects in Python, including handling private attributes, validation, and area calculation.
+This project contains various Python classes that define and manipulate a Square object.
+Each task shows the creation, validation, and manipulation of square objects in Python, including handling private attributes, validation, and area calculation.

 Project Tasks
 0. My First Square